oluyalireuben/Loading-Bar-Animation/README.md

 ## Project Description
 This project is a basic example of a loading bar animation. <br>
-It consists of an HTML file (`index.html`) and a CSS file (`style.css`) that define a loading bar and a text element displaying "Loading...". <br>The loading bar changes colors and moves from left to right in a continuous loop to give the illusion of loading.
+It consists of an HTML file (`index.html`) and a <br>
+CSS file (`style.css`) that define a loading bar and a text element displaying "Loading...". <br>The loading bar changes colors and moves from left to right in a continuous loop to give the illusion of loading.

 ### Tech stack
 HTML <br>